 Ostara and Easter- A Legend that May be Younger than You Think

-While digging into stories about Easter in Germany, I frequently encountered references to the Germanic pagan goddess Ostara.
+While researching stories about Easter in Germany, I frequently encountered references to the Germanic pagan goddess Ostara.
 Ostara and Easter appear to be so entwined that even the word Ostern (Easter) comes from this goddess of Spring.
 Sources attribute many non-religious Easter symbols, like eggs and rabbits, directly to her.
 So, I thought, HA!
-The perfect thing to write…
+The perfect thing to write about.…

 Schutzengel- Guardian Angels in Germany